 Medium Goldendoodles are the most popular size of Goldendoodle because it is a sweet spot for a small dog, but it isn’t too large.
-Medium Goldendoodles usually weight between 30 and 40 pounds once fully grown.
+Medium Goldendoodles usually weigh between 30 and 40 pounds once fully grown.
 They also stand anywhere from 16 to 20 inches in height.

 Medium Goldendoodles are small enough that they are easy to control, and great partners to exercise with.
-They aren’t too big that people will be scared of the size of your dog and the medium-sized Goldendoodle could even work if you live an apartment or condo.
+However, they aren’t too big that people will be scared of the size of your dog and the medium-sized Goldendoodle could even work if you live in an apartment or condo.
 The medium Goldendoodle is also one of the more common sizes amongst breeders so you won’t be paying an arm and a leg for your dog.

 In general, a medium-sized female Goldendoodle will be smaller than a medium-sized male Goldendoodle.
-So if you’re trying to get a smaller sized medium Goldendoodle, I would opt for a female dog as opposed to a male dog.
+So if you’re trying to get a smaller-sized medium Goldendoodle, I would opt for a female dog as opposed to a male dog.

 Standard Goldendoodle Size